kyma-project/website/content/blog-posts/2022-06-30-release-notes-2.4/index.md

 ### Kiali upgraded to 1.51.1

 To ensure compatibility after the Istio upgrade to v1.14, we upgraded Kiali to 1.51.1.
-It contains name changes of most Kiali resources, so we added a clean-up script to delete old resources after the upgrade.
+It contains name changes of most Kiali resources, so we added [Kiali cleanup script](https://kyma-project.io/docs/kyma/2.4/migration-guide-2.3-2.4#kiali-cleanup-script) to delete old resources after the upgrade.